BACK PAIN CAUSES, SIGNS, SYMPTOMS & BEST TREATMENT OPTIONS

 While degenerative and desiccated discs can occur at any of the 24 moveable spinal segments, they are most common in the lower back, followed by the neck.
 In the lumbar spine, degenerative disk disease, desiccated, and slip[p disks are most common at the L4-L5 and L5-S1.
 Patients with chronic neck pain will have desiccated disc degeneration and slip-discs at C4-C5 or C5-C6.

 The L4-L5 and L5-S1 are common sites for disc degeneration.
 Untreated, a desiccated or degenerative disc leads to one of eight types of slipped disks (slipped discs).
 A slipped disc is a generally everyday term descriptive of the following eight types of spinal disk disorders:

 - Sequestered disc

-The good news is that desiccated discs, degenerative discs disease, and most types of slipped disks are treatable with NSD Therapy®.
+The good news is that desiccated discs, degenerative disc disease, and most types of slipped disks are treatable with NSD Therapy®.
 The sequestered disc is the only slipped disc type not treatable without surgery.
 A sequestered disc is a severe slipped disc that has chipped off, often leading to cauda equina syndrome, foot drop, and paralysis.
 Therefore, back pain patients should initiate an NSD Therapy® program as early as possible.

 Lower Back Pain & Spondylolisthesis